Frequently Asked Questions

 - Not have a federal or state conviction for drug possession or sale.

 How much will eligible students receive?

 - Colleges and universities have been encouraged by the federal government to prioritize students with the greatest need.
-To adhere to that guidance, Saint Michael’s College will distribute the funds to eligible students as outlined below:
+To adhere to that guidance, Saint Michael’s College is distributing the funds to eligible students as outlined below:

 - Amounts will be based on a student’s Expected Family Contribution (EFC), as reported on the FAFSA.

 - Students with an EFC under $10,000: $450-$850